 Gomi and Kawato (1996) and Burdet et al. (2000, 2001) measured stiffness during multijoint arm movements by applying mechanical perturbations with a robotic manipulandum.
-Previous studies suggested linear relationships among stiffness, torque, and surface EMG activity signals (Tsuji et al., 1995; Osu and Gomi, 1999).
+Previous studies suggested linear relationships among stiffness, torque, and surface EMG activity signals (Osu and Gomi 1999; Tsuji et al. 1995).
 Based on these previous studies, Osu et al. (2002) proposed an index of muscle co-contraction around the joint (IMCJ) to evaluate joint viscoelasticity during movements.
 IMCJ was defined as the summation of absolute values of antagonistic muscle torques around the joint, and it was computed from the linear relation between surface EMG activity and joint torque.
 Osu et al. (2002) confirmed that IMCJ during isometric contraction, as well as during movement, correlated well with joint stiffness estimated by the conventional method, i.e., applying mechanical perturbations, and proposed a formula to estimate stiffness from EMG activity through the IMCJ.
-In this paper, based on Osu et al.'s (2002) method, stiffness during movement was computed for the elbow joint in each trial.
-Assuming that surface EMG activity is proportional to muscle tension, elbow torque τ can be expressed as follows:
+In this paper, based on the method of Osu et al. (2002), stiffness during movement was computed for the elbow joint in each trial.
+Assuming that surface EMG activity is proportional to muscle tension, elbow torque can be expressed as follows

-$$\tau = a_1 u_1 - a_2 u_2 + a_3 u_3 - a_4 u_4. \tag{1}$$
+$$\tau = a_1 u_1 - a_2 u_2 + a_3 u_3 - a_4 u_4 \tag{1}$$

 Here, u_1 and u_2 denote surface EMG activity of the elbow flexor and extensor, and u_3 and u_4 denote surface EMG activity of the biarticular flexor and extensor.
 The parameters a_i include both the moment arm and conversion factor from the muscle activity to muscle tension.
-Using the parameters a_i , the IMCJ of the elbow is computed as follows:
+Using the parameters a_i , the IMCJ of the elbow is computed as follows

-$$IMCJ = a_1 u_1 + a_2 u_2 + a_3 u_3 + a_4 u_4.$$ (2)
+$$IMCJ = a_1 u_1 + a_2 u_2 + a_3 u_3 + a_4 u_4$$ (2)

-On each day of the experiment and before the main experiment, subjects were asked to generate six different isometric force temporal patterns with three different levels of force magnitude (maximum forces of 5, 10 and 15 N) with five repetitions (90 trials = 6 x 3 x 5).
-The force temporal patterns were: i) extend and keep, ii) extend-flex-relax, and iii) extend-relax-extend-relax-extend, with the same three patterns for flexion, all executed within three seconds.
-The torques and EMG activity recorded in these calibration experiments were used to estimate the parameters a_i of the IMCJ by the least-square-error method (Osu et al., 2002).
+On each day of the experiment and before the main experiment, subjects were asked to generate six different isometric force temporal patterns with three different levels of force magnitude (maximum forces of 5, 10, and 15 N) with five repetitions (90 trials = $6 \times 3 \times 5$).
+The force temporal patterns were I) extend and keep, 2) extend-flex-relax, and 3) extend-relax-extend-relax-extend, with the same three patterns for flexion, all executed within 3 s.
+The torques and EMG activity recorded in these calibration experiments were used to estimate the parameters a_i of the IMCJ by the least-square-error method (Osu et al. 2002).